rancher/docs/content/rancher/v2.x/en/installation/k8s-install/kubernetes-rke/_index.md

 - `kube_config_rancher-cluster.yml`: The [Kubeconfig file]({{<baseurl>}}/rke/latest/en/kubeconfig/) for the cluster, this file contains credentials for full access to the cluster.
 - `rancher-cluster.rkestate`: The [Kubernetes Cluster State file]({{<baseurl>}}/rke/latest/en/installation/#kubernetes-cluster-state), this file contains credentials for full access to the cluster.<br/><br/>_The Kubernetes Cluster State file is only created when using RKE v0.2.0 or higher._

+> **Note:** The "rancher-cluster" parts of the two latter file names are dependent on how you name the RKE cluster configuration file.

 ### Issues or errors?

 See the [Troubleshooting]({{<baseurl>}}/rancher/v2.x/en/installation/options/troubleshooting/) page.